sictweb/bti425-2020/notes/security-add-to-server.md

 ### Edit `server.js`

 There are several changes to be made.
 At certain points, there will be an opportunity to test.
-You can run the code locally if you wish.
+You can run the code locally if you wish (run `node server.js`, and test with a browser, and attempt to get/fetch various resources).

 <br>